grafana/plugin-tools/packages/plugin-e2e/CONTRIBUTING.md

 yarn e2e:plugin
 ```

-6. If all tests pass in `grafana/grafana` and the PR in `grafana/plugin-tools` is approved, you can go ahead and merge the PR.
+6. If all tests pass in `grafana/grafana` and the PR in `grafana/plugin-tools` is approved, tag `@grafana/plugins-platform-frontend` and ask them to merge the PR.

 7. Once the PR is merged, `auto` will publish a patch/minor release to npm.
 Then you can go ahead and install the new release of @grafana/plugin-e2e in grafana/grafana.